joonashak/eve-data/packages/systems/README.md

 This library can be used in browsers as well as with Node.
 The data gzips well which offers a viable alternative for fetching static data from an API during runtime (less than 150 KB gzipped).

+Abyssal and Jovian systems are not included in this package.
+(If you have a use case for Abyssal systems, let me know.
+They should be quite easy to add if there is a strong case for including them in this dataset.)

 ## The `@eve-data` project

 This library is a part of the [`@eve-data` project](https://github.com/joonashak/eve-data), please see the top-level [README](https://github.com/joonashak/eve-data#readme) for more general information.